A background wave graphic.

 Admission Timeline

 The timeline below represents the typical admissions cycle for North American private day and boarding schools with fixed application deadlines, which begins a full year before the enrolling school year.
-Please be aware that deadlines and requirements vary per school, and with COVID-19 altering the landscape of private school enrollment, more and more schools are conducting rolling admissions.
+Please be aware that deadlines and requirements vary by school, and a growing number of schools are conducting rolling admissions.

 August–October